beatsageo/Top_n/README.md

 ~~~
 The resultant venv folder will take up about 4.2 GiB of space.

-Download the other models - improved_master_model_dataset_Spectrogram_Balanced_v3.keras and sec_to_last.keras from TBD and place them in UI\models alongside final_model.keras.
-Open run_all_models.py and change the strings of model_paths to be the paths to your models, it is currently set up for use on Linux/MacOS, not Windows.
+Then download a compatible model (recommended: [v6_underrepresented.keras, link temporary](https://oregonstateuniversity.sharepoint.com/:u:/s/Top-nMusic/EV2VkliU6h5OknWQqBxABmkBKT5mE7nxyshKezm-rCD8zA?e=xK2GvY)), rename whatever model you want the system to use to spectrogramModel.keras, and place it in UI\models alongside final_model.keras.
+Open run_all_models.py and change the strings of model_paths to be the paths to your models, it is currently set up for use on Linux/MacOS type paths, not Windows.

 Use findGenre_win, rather than findGenre on Windows.
 Alternatively, findGenre may work on Windows using [Git BASH](https://gitforwindows.org/)